mjhea0/thinkful-mentor/jinja/readme.md

 <p>Same list with a filter: {{ my_list|join(', ') }}</p>
 ```

-Now, besides the builtin filters, we can create our [own](http://jinja.pocoo.org/docs/api/#custom-filters).
+Now, besides the built-in filters, we can create our [own](http://jinja.pocoo.org/docs/api/#custom-filters).

 Let's add one of our own.
 One common example is a custom datetime filter.